The Shadow in the Moon

 Two sisters and their grandmother celebrate a popular Chinese holiday with family.
 Their favorite part?
 Mooncakes, of course--along with Ah-ma's story of the ancient Chinese tale of Hou Yi, a brave young archer, and his wife, Chang'E. A long, long time ago, Hou Yi rescued the earth from the heat of ten suns.
 The Immortals rewarded him with a magic potion that could let him live in the sky with them forever.
 But when a thief tries to steal the potion, what will Chang'E do to keep it out of dangerous hands?
 The sisters are mesmerized by Ah-ma's retelling and the fact that the very mooncakes they enjoy each holiday are a symbol of this legend's bravest soul.

-Listen to Christina Matula discuss the book on Charlesbridge Unplugged.
+Listen to Christina Matula discuss The Shadow in the Moon on Charlesbridge Unplugged.

 Look Inside the Book: